 - Raise the machine on the built in jack stands.
-See jackstands section pg.
-19. Put an oil drain pan under the hydraulic oil filter located under the center of the machine.
-Remove the filter A. This will drain the oil from the reservoir.
-Remove the hose from the filter to each transaxle.
-Remove the filter adaptor C from each transaxle to drain the transaxles.
-With another drain pan, drain the remaining oil from the reservoir through the drain D on the lower left side of the reservoir.
-Dispose of the used oil and filter properly. - Apply pipe compound to the reservoir drain plug and reinstall in the reservoir.
-Check the O-ring seal on the filter adaptor.
-Replace the O-ring if there are any nicks or cuts.
-Wipe the mounting surface on each transaxle.
-Reinstall the filter adaptors to the transaxles.
-Tighten until the adaptor body contacts the transaxle mounting surface.
-Wipe the filter head mounting surfaces.
-Oil the gaskets of the new hydraulic oil filters and install on the filter heads.
-Tighten 3-4 to 1 turn past the point where the gasket contacts the filter head. - 3.
+Remove the protective filter cover over the hydraulic oil filter on each transaxle.
+Put an oil drain pan under the transaxle hydraulic oil filters.
+Remove the filters A. This will drain the oil from the transaxles.
+With another drain pan, drain the oil from the reservoir through the drain D on the lower left side if the reservoir.
+Remove the lift circuit filter.
+Dispose of the used oil and filters properly. - 2.
+Apply pipe compound to the reservoir drain plug and reinstall in the reservoir.
+Oil the gaskets of the new transaxle hydraulic oil filters and install on the transaxles.
+Tighten 3/4 to 1 turn past the point where the gasket contacts the mounting surface.
+Reinstall the filter covers.
+Oil the gasket on ta new lift circuit filter and install on the filter head.
+Tighten 3/4 to 1 turn past the point where the gasket contacts the filter head.
+NOTE: The transaxle filters are smaller then the lift circuit filter. - 3.
 Fill the reservoir with 20w50 (15w50 is acceptable) motor oil to the top.
-(Approximately 4 qts.). - Have more oil ready.
+(Approximately 4 qts.). - 4.
+Have more oil ready.
 Open the transaxle bypass valves.
-Crack the pump outlet fitting, start the machine.
+Keep the machine transaxle controls in neutral.
+Crack the lift pump outlet fitting, start the machine.
 Place some rags under the fitting.
 When oil appears, tighten the fitting.
+The lift circuit pump will fill the transaxles.
 Add oil as the level drops below the "FULL COLD" mark.
-Run the machine until the oil level stabilizes.. - 5.
-Purge the transaxles, following the purging procedures.
+Run the machine and keep adding oil until the oil level stabilizes.
+If the controls were not moved out of neutral, purging should not be required.
+Drive the machine and check oiil level.
+Top off as necessary.

+5. If the transaxles are noisy or jerky, purge the transaxles, following the purging procedures.
 See Purging Transaxles Page 24.